 The Stinger: Balder takes on the mask he wore in the original game, showing that the evil in Loptr's soul turned him into the monster he was in that game.

 Summon Bigger Fish: Just like in the first game, Bayonetta is fond of summoning a demon bigger than the angel/enemy she wants to take down.
 At the beginning of the game, however, the one she summons, Gomorrah, unfortunately breaks from her control and becomes the next boss fight.
 This, as well as her going to Inferno to save Jeanne, implies that the demons she summoned in the first game will serve as boss fights.

-Summon Magic: Bayonetta's new Umbran Climax ability allows her to temporarily summon demons to deal heavy damage.
+Summon Magic: Bayonetta's new Umbran Climax ability allows her to temporarily summon demons to end combos with massive final attacks.

 Traintop Battle: Bayonetta fights a boss on top of a fast moving train in the prologue.